ditkrg/mongodb-backup/README.md

 ### Restore

-To successfully perform a `restore` operation using this CLI tool, ensure the MongoDB user has the necessary permissions.
-The following roles and privileges are recommended:

-- The user must have `restore` privileges on all databases, including the `admin` database, to:
+To successfully perform a `restore` operation using this CLI tool, ensure the MongoDB user has the necessary permissions, the user must have the `restore` role or equivalent permissions on all databases, including the `admin` database.
+This allows the user to:
   - Create collections.
   - Insert documents.
   - Restore indexes, users, and roles.